Or download our app "Guided Lessons by Education.com" on your device's app store.

 Students will be able to identify and describe fractions.

-- Introduce the lesson by telling students what a fraction is: a numerical quantity that is not a whole number.
+- Introduce the lesson by telling students that a fraction is a numerical quantity that is not a whole number.

 - Show some examples on the board.

 - Pass out 2–3 cookies to each student.

 - Draw pictures of the cookies partitioned in halves, thirds, and quarters on the whiteboard for students to refer to throughout the lesson.
 For example, draw a half circle when you ask the students to show you 1/2 of a cookie.

 - Ask the students to break the cookies into halves, quarters, and thirds.
 Ask them to show you their newly created cookie pieces.
 Observe students and guide them as necessary.

 - Instruct students to eat two-thirds of a cookie, three-fourths of a cookie, and one-half of a cookie.